 I do plan to stick a ‘carpet’ on the bottom of my tree, and make some presents (coloured square and rectangle pieces).
 I’ll update when I add them!

 Hope this provides some inspiration!
-It really is easy, just a few pieces of felt? and provides a brilliant toy for a toddler.
+It really is easy to make a felt christmas tree for kids to play with and decorate themselves.
+You just need a few pieces of felt and it provides a brilliant toy for a toddler and stops them playing with the real tree as much.

-This felt Christmas tree does keep Toddler H occupied and she loves ‘her tree.’
 I was hoping this might stop Toddler H ‘adjusting’ our trees… Which I think it has, but when we put up the living room tree, I asked H to put the baubles on her tree to keep her occupied, however, she took each felt bauble from her tree and put them, very very carefully on our tree!
-She also ‘helped’ put some baubles on too, all in the same few branches, of course #typicaltoddler!
+She did also ‘help’ decorate the main tree – she put some baubles on, all in the same few branches, of course #typicaltoddler!

 Linked to #BigPinkLink